 In stand-by mode, the CCD is continuously clocked at a moderate rate of about 3 ms/line.
-Prior to an exposure, the CCD is entirely cleared by a fast vertical dump of 25 $\mu$ s/line.
+Prior to an exposure, the CCD is entirely cleared by a fast vertical dump of 25 μ s/line.
 The exposure is started by the shutter opening and completed by the movement of second shutter blade.

 Full frame or sub-frame (window) images can be read with or without binning and via either one or both channels.
-If both channels are used to read a sub-frame of the CCD, the centre of the sub-frame must be aligned to the centre axis of the CCD.
-Binning formats of $2 \times 2$ , $4 \times 4$ and $8 \times 8$ pixels are supported.
+If both channels are used to read a sub-frame of the CCD, the centre of the sub-frame must be aligned with the centre axis of the CCD.
+Binning formats of 2×2 , 4×4 and 8×8 pixels are supported.